 Scholarly Commons Citation

 Shulman, Jeffrey, "The Parent as (Mere) Educational Trustee: Whose Education Is It, Anyway?"
 (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 697.
+697.